mqwilber/2015-04-17-ucsb/lessons/git/git_tutorial.md

 sure that you've got the history that you would expect.

 And with that, we conclude the main part of our lesson focused on working with git locally for your own projects.
-Next we'll turn somewhat briefly to the basics of using git remotely for syncing, sharing and collaboration.
-But before we do that, try your hand at the capstone exercise(s) below.
+Here is a capstone exercise to top it off!

 >###Exercise 6
 >To really hammer home everything that we've learned so far, try the following